microsoft/onnxruntime/docs/TVM_EP.md

 (this functionality is not supported for `GraphExecutor`);
 * **so_folder** - as a value, you must pass the path to the directory where the files of the precompiled model are located.
+* **check_hash** - (optional) if you want to check hash, you must pass `True` as the value.
+* **hash_file_path** - (optional) by default, the file containing the hash for the tuned model will be searched in the directory that is passed in the `so_folder` parameter.
+  If you want to specify different location, then you must pass the path to the file that contains the desired hash as a value.

 You can read more about these options in section [Configuration options](#configuration-options) above.